 Upon consideration of alternative financing opportunities, attendees remained hesitant to enroll.
 When asked if they would enroll in a financing program with unique characteristics (e.g., if the period was a set number of months or could be told they were eligible for financing during the kitchen-table wrap up), as opposed to going through a more traditional loan application process, the majority of users who were asked (6 of 7) said they would have used the financing.
 Nevertheless, most non-users were less enthusiastic about financing and reported that there were few changes that could be made to the program component that would compel them to take advantage of financing.
 Some of the few situations in which non-users would consider using financing included essential upgrades (e.g., broken equipment), fixed interest rates for the life of the loan, zero-percent financing, or projects with a considerably large price tag (costing greater than \$10,000).
-NMR understands that the program has started or will soon start to offer zeropercent financing for the life of the loan and on-the-spot approval of financing, and the focus group results suggest that these approaches may in fact boost use of the financing package for a subset of HES participants.
+The focus group results suggest that these approaches may in fact boost use of the financing package for a subset of HES participants.